rxtsel/.dot/README.md

 # After [minimal Arch linux setup](https://www.rxtsel.dev/en/blog/how-to-install-arch-linux-using-the-command-line/), then

 My setup for Arch Linux with Hyprland, Waybar, Ghostty, and other tools.
-This setup is for a desktop environment, but it can be adapted to a laptop.
 This setup is based on **solarized-dark** colors.

 ## Indice